ryjen/the-fatherless/script-outline.md

 * Arranges a “privilege” for them to conceive a child, secretly mocking them.

 **Dialogue:**
-**Cassian:** “Rome will see its glory reborn, even in the innocence of the unknowing.”
+**Cassian:** “Aurelia will see its glory reborn, even in the innocence of the unknowing.”
 **Visuals:** Flickering torchlight, shadows on walls; close-ups of records, hands plotting.
 **Symbolism:** Innocence used as a tool for cruelty; manipulation of fate.